Eczbek/xieite/docs/system/StandardStreamsController/setInputBlocking.md

 void setInputBlocking(bool value) noexcept;
 ```
 ### Parameters
-- `value` - A `bool` copy to determine whether to enable or disable blocking mode
+- `value` - A `bool` to determine whether to enable or disable blocking mode